CAREERS – TWIST & SHOUT

 The PRIDE Conference 2026 builds on this momentum aiming to shift the conversation from precarity to the many fulfilling career trajectories available to researchers.
 We invite you to Helsinki to explore how we can collectively strengthen career development and support systems for a changing research world.

-Conference Host
+Conference and PRIDE Training Host

 Founded in 1640, the University of Helsinki is Finland’s oldest and largest university, known for world-class research.
 Located in the capital, it is a leading European institution in sustainability, innovation, and open science.